Withdraw your application

 • the case number that we have assigned to the case

-Find the correct office by filling in the postal code of the defendant.
-Click Search.
+Find the correct office by filling in the postal code of the person who must pay or do something (the debtor) and click search.

 Submit application for enforcement (in Swedish)